Quasi-analyticity and determinacy of the full moment problem from finite to infinite dimensions: Introduction

 The link between quasi-analyticity and determinacy has been known since the early days of the moment theory.
 In 1926, Carleman first applied quasi-analyticity to the study of the determinacy of the univariate moment problem (see ~\cite{Carl26}).
 More precisely, he proved that if the moment sequence $(m_n)_{n\in\NN_0}$ of a non-negative measure $\mu$ supported on $\RR$ fulfills the so-called \emph{Carleman condition}, i.e. $\sum_{n=1}^\infty m_{2n}^{-\frac{1}{2n}} =\infty$, then there is no other measure having the same moment sequence as $\mu$.
 His main idea was to exploit the quasi-analyticity of a certain integral transform, which intrinsically contains the moment data, to get the determinacy of the classical Hamburger moment problem (c.f.~Theorem~\ref{UniqOneDimHamb}).

 The concept of quasi-analytic function was first introduced by Borel, who observed that there is a larger class of functions, than merely the analytic functions, having the property to be completely determined only by their value and the values of their derivatives at a single point (see e.g.\!~\cite{Bor17}).
 Motivated by the theory of partial differential equations, Hadamard proposed the problem to give necessary and sufficient conditions bearing on a sequence $(m_n)_{n\in\NN_0}$ such that the class of all infinitely differentiable functions whose $n-$th derivative is bounded by $m_n$, for each $n\in\NN_0$, is quasi-analytic,~\cite{Hadam12}.
 Denjoy was the first to provide sufficient conditions~\cite{Denj21} and then Carleman, generalizing Denjoy's theorem, gave necessary and sufficient conditions.
 Carleman's treatise~\cite{Carl26} threw a new light on the theory of quasi-analytic functions, revealing its important role in the study of the moment problem.
-His ideas inspired a large series of subsequent works about quasi-analyticity criteria for functions in one variable (see e.g.\!~\cite{Ostr29, Mand42, Ban46, Coh68}) and for multivariate functions (see e.g.\!~\cite{BochTayl39, Boch50, Ehr70}).
+His ideas inspired a large series of subsequent works about quasi-analyticity criteria for functions in one variable (see e.g.\!~\cite{Ban46, Coh68, Mand42, Ostr29}) and for multivariate functions (see e.g.\!~\cite{Boch50, BochTayl39, Ehr70}).

-Both in the higher-dimensional case and in the infinite-dimensional one, the operator theoretical approach is a powerful method to get not only determinacy conditions but also to guarantee the existence of a realizing measure.
-In fact, there has always been a mutual exchange between spectral theory and moment problem, since the results in moment theory often served as a starting point for new advances in the theory of operators.
+Both in the higher-dimensional case and in the infinite-dimensional one, the operator theoretical approach is a powerful method to get not only determinacy conditions but also to guarantee the existence of a solution to the moment problems.
+Actually, there has always been a mutual exchange between spectral theory and moment problem, since the results in moment theory often served as a starting point for new advances in the theory of operators.
 The quasi-analyticity again enters in a crucial way in the analysis of the moment problem from the operator theoretical point of view.

 For the one-dimensional moment problem the basic ideas developed with the traditional methods of continued fractions and orthogonal polynomials can be retrieved by means of the spectral theory of self-adjoint extensions (see e.g.\!~\cite[Chapter~4]{Akh65}).
 In particular, the classical Hamburger and Stieltjes existence theorems and the relative uniqueness results due to Carleman can be obtained using this approach (see~\cite{Sim98}).
 Note that, in the one-dimensional moment problem, the theory of quasi-analytic functions only appears in the uniqueness part via the concept of quasi-analytic vector for an operator.